 Also, have a look at Investment Banking Lifestyle

-The salary of investment banking in Brazil is not exciting.
+The investment banking salaries in Brazil are not exciting.
 If you consider the exchange rate of Brazilian Real with United States Dollars, you would see that 1 Real means only 0.30 USD.

-Now, let’s look at the average salary first and then we will discuss further.
+Now, let’s look at the average investment banking salaries in Brazil first and then we will discuss further.

-When investment bankers all around the world are earning at least six figures, compensation in Investment Banking in Brazil really looks dim.
+When investment bankers all around the world are earning at least six figures, salaries in Investment Banking in Brazil really looks dim.
 However, for local candidates maybe this is a great compensation.

 Investment Banking in Brazil – Exit opportunities

 People in Brazil don’t look for exit opportunities most of the times.
 Because, it’s hard to get into investment banking and in private equity, there are fewer chances of career growth.

 In private equity in Brazil, people get hired directly out of college and they get paid pretty less.
 So, you can understand why investment bankers don’t like to go into private equity.

 But if you would like to quit investment banking and go for private equity, you can go for international funds.
 Because these international funds hire investment bankers with 2-3 years of experience!

 Investment banking in Brazil is tough.
 If you’re a foreigner and you would like to get a job in investment banking, it would be almost impossible.
 However, if you can master the local language and can have an extraordinary track record, you may crack the nut and land an offer.